Dr Hannah Budnitz

 She completed her PhD at the University of Birmingham, where she was researching the relationship between travel choices, internet accessibility and extreme weather, and the opportunities that trends in improving ICT and increasing space-time flexibility of work and travel offer for more resilient responses to transport disruption.
 Prior to starting her doctoral studies, Hannah worked as a transport planner in the UK for first Arup, then Reading Borough Council.
 She also holds a BA in Urban Studies from Columbia University and an MSc in City and Regional Planning from Cardiff University.

-- Budnitz, H., Tranos, E. and Chapman, L. (2020) Responding to stormy weather: Choosing which journeys to make.
-Travel Behaviour and Society (special issue on “Changing Travel Behaviour in the Connected Era”), 18: 94-105.
+Budnitz, H., Tranos, E. and Chapman, L., (2019).
+Responding to stormy weather: choosing which journeys to make.
+Travel behaviour and society, 18.